-Students are expected to attend and participate in all classes, are expected to be actively involved in discussions, and must take responsibility for their own learning.
 Their personal experience and thoughts will provide much of the material for discussion; therefore, it is expected that students are prepared for classes by having completed the required readings, assignments and other assigned work.
 Emphasis will be placed on learning-by-doing and on personal reflection on individual experiences.

 As stated in Yukon College's Academic Regulations: "Students in all program areas are expected to attend classes and will be informed of any specific attendance requirements for their course by their instructors at the beginning of the term."
-It is the responsibility students to collect information from classmates if they are absent from all or a portion of a class.
-Students are responsible for obtaining handouts and completing assignments for any classes missed.
+Students are responsible for collecting information from classmates if they are absent from all or a portion of a class, and for obtaining handouts and completing assignments for any classes missed.